 – Research –

-DEI is examining methods to expand production of cultured blue mussels by addressing the barrier to increased farmed mussel production in the northeast — seed production.
+DEI is examining methods to expand production of cultured Blue mussels in the U.S. by addressing barriers to increased farmed mussel production.
+Learn more by clicking the links below.

 † The Hale Group (2016).
 Maine farmed shellfish market analysis.
 October 2016.
 Gulf of Maine Research Institute.
 65 p.